joejag/Gilded-Rose-Kata-Java/README.md

 * Refactor to make no nested if statements all with one predicate
 * Break code into `Rules` that are constructed by factories
 * Add new 'conjured' requirement (TDD style)
+* Move factories to use a map, rather than ifs - we now have zero if statements in this codebase

 This is a fun kata.
 With a proper nasty starting point.